Understanding the relativistic overdensity of galaxy surveys: Introduction

-There are two fundamental issues underlying the relativistic analysis: Firstly, we need to correctly identify the galaxy overdensity that is observed on the past light cone; secondly, we need to account for all the distortions arising from observing on the past light cone, including redshift and volume perturbations (with all relativistic effects included) \cite{Duniya:2015ths}.
+There are two fundamental issues underlying the relativistic analysis: Firstly, we need to correctly identify the galaxy overdensity that is observed on the past light cone; secondly, we need to account for all the distortions arising from observing on the past light cone, including redshift and volume perturbations (with all relativistic effects included) \citep{Duniya:2015ths}.
 These relativistic effects appear in the power spectrum of matter in redshift space.
 However, all of these effects together can suitably be accounted for---simply by using the fact that the physical (observed) number of the galaxies depends on two main quantities: the survey {\it volume} and the apparent {\it flux} of the sources.

-Thus in this work, we rely on the dependence of the physical galaxy number on the survey volume and the apparent flux, to re-trace the known relativistic galaxy overdensity (at first order perturbation).
-We recover all previously calculated terms, and yet uncover subtle, but crucial (background) parameters which are missed out by previous works.
-We start by re-calculating the relativistic galaxy overdensity---while revealing the new parameters---in Sec.~\ref{sec:RDP}; we relate our results to some previous works in Sec.~\ref{sec:CPR}.
-In Sec.~\ref{sec:FVLS} we give an overview of specific (flux- and volume-limited) samples of galaxy surveys and, in Sec.~\ref{sec:TLSLPS} we demonstrate the possible implications of the new parameters on the large-scale prediction of galaxy clustering, via the galaxy power spectrum, in the standard concordance model.
-We conclude in Sec.~\ref{sec:Concl}.
-(We leave out the specifics on measuring the new parameters as a future project; here we focus on their possible cosmological implications.)
+In this work we re-trace the relativistic, observed galaxy overdensity (in first order perturbations) using a simple, consistent approach.
+We recover all previously calculated terms and, still uncover subtle, yet crucial (background) parameters which are not incorporated by previous works.
+We start by discussing propagation of photons in Sec. \ref{sec:photonprop}.
+In Sec. \ref{sec:RDP} we re-calculate the observed, relativistic overdensity of galaxy surveys---while revealing the new parameters; in Sec. \ref{sec:FVLS} we give an overview of specific (flux-limited and volume-limited) samples of galaxy surveys and, in Sec. \ref{sec:OAPS} we illustrate some hypothetical implications of the new parameters.
+We conclude in Sec. \ref{sec:Concl}.